-This cinematic DVD production includes:
+This cinematic video production includes:

 Do You Want to Know the REAL Secret to Creating Elegant Still Life Paintings?

 Two decades ago, if you wanted to study the techniques of the Old Masters, you'd have found it almost impossible.
 Very few places existed that had documented and preserved their techniques, which had been passed from generation to generation but then were almost lost as the world became obsessed with modernism and abstract art.
 "Just express yourself, do your own thing," was the mantra of the times.
 Those who wanted to study the figure and learn to paint like the Old Masters were told that the style was no longer valid, that they could never make a living.